The Belko Experiment: Plot

-Barry and Wendell hunt down the fleeing employees as the voice informs them that only twenty-nine have been killed.
-Then the two-hour time limit runs out.
-The voice states that 31 more people will die, including Terry, Leota, Peggy, and Keith, leaving only 16 survivors.
+Barry and Wendell hunt down the fleeing employees as the voice informs them that only 29 have been killed.
+When the two-hour time limit runs out, 31 more people are killed by their trackers, including Terry, Leota, Peggy, and Keith, leaving only 16 survivors.
 They are then informed by the voice that, as a final task, the employee who has killed the most people within an hour will be spared.
 Barry finds Dany and Roberto in the elevator shaft.
-Dany escapes while Roberto is crushed and killed in the elevator shaft.
-Leandra finds two employees, Marty and Chet, collecting the un-exploded trackers from the heads of people who have died by other methods.
-They tell her that they are planning to use them to blow up the wall.
+Dany escapes while Roberto is crushed and killed by the elevator.
+Leandra finds two employees, Marty and Chet, collecting unexploded trackers from the heads of people who have died by other methods.
+They tell her they plan to use them to blow up the wall.
 However, they are killed by Wendell.
-Leandra kills Wendell, leaving the final six survivors: Vince, Mike, Barry, Dany, Leandra, and cafeteria lady Liezle, who is killed shortly afterward.
+Leandra kills Wendell, leaving six final survivors: Vince, Mike, Barry, Dany, Leandra, and Liezle, who dies shortly afterward.
 Barry shoots Vince and Dany, killing them, and also shoots Leandra.
 With her dying breath, she proclaims her love to Mike.

-In a rage, Mike has a brutal fight with Barry, in which Barry gets the better of him at first, however, Mike fends Barry off using a tape dispenser, which ends in Mike bludgeoning Barry to death.
+In a rage, Mike bludgeons Barry to death with a tape dispenser.
 The building is then unsealed, as he is the last survivor, and the soldiers escort him to the hangar next door.
-There, he meets the owner of the Voice, who says that they're part of an international organization studying human behaviour.
-As he and his colleagues begin to question Mike about his emotional and mental state, Mike notices a panel of switches that correspond to the eighty employees.
-Having planted the trackers that Marty collected on the soldiers and the Voice, he flips every remaining active switch except his own.
-The trackers explode, killing the soldiers and wounding the Voice, before Mike grabs a gun and kills the remaining scientists.
-The Voice attempts to reason with Mike and appeal to his moral beliefs, but Mike kills him.
-He then leaves the warehouse in a state of shock.
+There, he meets the owner of the voice, who explains they are part of an international organization studying human behavior.
+As he and his colleagues begin questioning Mike about his emotional state, Mike notices a panel of switches corresponding to the 80 employees.
+Having planted the trackers that Marty collected on the soldiers and the voice, he flips every remaining switch except his own.
+The trackers explode, killing the soldiers and wounding the voice, before Mike grabs a gun and kills the remaining men.
+He then staggers outside.

 It becomes apparent that Mike is one of many sole survivors from similar experiments, being watched by another group through security cameras.
-A new voice states, "End stage one, commence stage two."
+A new voice states, "End stage one.
+Commence stage two."